 Keeping your personal information, Cornell sign-in credentials, and important data safe means protecting your passwords.
 Anyone with active online accounts encounters dozens of passwords used to access Cornell resources, personal online banking, e-commerce sites, and other websites.
 Below you will find some guidelines for how to manage your passwords safely.

 Create unique, strong passwords

-Password storage apps are the most secure way to store and manage passwords.
-They allow you to create one very strong password that is then used to encrypt and store all other passwords.
-Although password storage apps are useful for personal passwords, we don't recommend storing any Cornell credentials in any service.
+Password management apps can help you store and manage many passwords.
+They allow you to create one very strong password (typically called a master password or master passphrase) that is used to encrypt and store all other passwords.

 Avoid writing passwords down

-If you must write down a password, make sure the account with which it is associated is unclear.
+- Never write down the URL of a service and the password for that site together; make sure anyone else reading it would have no idea which account it is associated with.
 For example, if you had a money bank shaped like a cat when you were a kid, you might write “cat” next to your bank password to help you remember what the password is for.

 - Add or change one or more of the characters in the password that only you know and memorize it; when you’re typing it simply remove or type the correct character(s).

 - Always enable two-factor authentication on websites, wherever available, so that if your password is stolen, there will be an additional layer of security.